progit/progit2/.github/ISSUE_TEMPLATE/bug_report.md

 <!--  Use [x] to mark the check-box. -->
 - [ ] I haven't found an existing/similar bug report for my bug.
 - [ ] this bug report is about a single actionable bug.
-- [ ] if this issue has been spotted on the git-scm.com site, I've cross-checked that my issue is still present in the current pdf version.
+- [ ] if this issue has been spotted in the pdf, I've checked that the problem is also present on the [website](https://www.git-scm.com/book/en/v2)
 - [ ] this bug is about the second version of the Git Pro book in English, as found on https://www.git-scm.com/book/en/v2 or the pdf.
 - [ ] this bug is **not** about a translation, if so please file a bug with the translation project.
 You can find a table of translation projects here: [progit2/TRANSLATING.md](https://github.com/progit/progit2/blob/master/TRANSLATING.md)
 - [ ] this bug is **not** about .epub or .mobi files.